HaikuTeam/animator/QA.md

-Milliseconds and frames display properly at different zoom levels The current time/frame changes whenever the scrubber moves I can click the time/frame box to toggle from frames to seconds
+Milliseconds and frames display properly at different zoom levels The current time/frame changes whenever the scrubber moves I can click the time/frame box to toggle from frames to seconds I can marquee select on the timeline
+I can zoom-in and marquee select on the timeline
+I can sroll horizontally/vertically and marquee select on the timeline

 Timeline Playback/Scrubbing